Rlm484/Calculator/README.md

 (https://github.com/Rlm484/Calculator/releases/tag/Calculator)

-After arriving at the website, open the file and run it Congrats!
+After arriving at the website, click on the link (calculator.py)

+After the file downloads, open the file and run it Congrats!
 You now have access to the simplest calculator in existence (Probably not the simplest but ye)